 When creating a small business, decide if you want to have employees, hire independent contractors, or work solo (I can assure you this is not easy).
 Decide the management or executive structure of your business (CEO, President, Chief Operating Officer, etc – even if for future years).
 If hiring employees, be mindful of your state and/or federal employee benefits responsibilities and any quarterly reporting requirements.
 Determine position titles, duties, and the salary or wage of each position to be filled (including yours).

-This is probably the most complex element of a business plan to develop.
+Creating a financial plan is the most complex element of a business plan to develop.
 There are so many factors to consider and to help with that, you will need to determine the following:

-2) At what rate would you be offering your products/services and for how much?
+- At what rate would you be offering your products/services and for how much

-Once you determine your business financial needs and profitability of your product(s) or service(s), your financial plan should consist of start-up costs, general financial assumptions, profit & loss, cash flow, balance sheets, breakeven analysis, as well as, an overall financial view.
-And to add another layer, most business plans should have a monthly and annual view of each of these financial components.
-YES, it is a lot!
-But this is pertinent information for two reasons.
+You’ll need to determine your business financial needs and profitability of your product(s) or service(s).
+Then your financial plan should outline start-up costs, general financial assumptions, profit & loss, cash flow, balance sheets, breakeven analysis, as well as, an overall financial view.

 These should also become a part of your financial plan as well.
 This will show potential investors or banks how you will spend the money given and provide repayment cycles of a loan.